johnspray74/ALAExample/README.md

 # About the project

-This purpose of this project is an example application of ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).
+The purpose of this project is an example application of ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).

 It's not about what the application itself does, it's about how all the code mechanics of an application conforming to this architecture work.